 After dropping Adam at Lincoln High the next morning, I drove to Mrs. Billingsley’s house.
-She came out on her porch as I drove up.
+She’d called me before I left for work and came out on her porch as I drove up.

 “Here you go.”
 She handed me a stack of mail wrapped in two rubber bands.
-“There was more than I’d remembered.
+“There was an extra delivery yesterday evening, so there’s a lot more than usual.
 So, what’s new with June Rios and Adam?”

 I updated her about June Rios, saying only that she’d slipped into the river and drowned.